3dgeo-heidelberg/etrainee/course/module2/01_multispectral_principles/01_multispectral_principles.md

 <img src="media/ms_data_concept.png" title="The example of selected Landsat 9 OLI-2 spectral bands (acquired 5.06.2022)." alt="MS data concept" width="800"/>

-<i>The example of selected Landsat OLI2 spectral bands (acquired 5.06.2022, figure by course authors, Landsat 9 [courtesy of the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits)).</i>
+<i>The example of selected Landsat OLI2 spectral bands (acquired 5.06.2022, figure by course authors, Landsat 9 <a href="https://www.usgs.gov/">courtesy of the U.S. Geological Survey</a> / <a href="https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits">Terms of use</a>).</i>
 </center>

 The satellite multispectral data gathering process is based on three interrelated fundamental parameters: **spatial** and **spectral** resolution and **signal-to-noise (S/N) ratio**.
 The power level of energy in each pixel is divided into the spectral bands.
 The finer the spatial and spectral resolution, the less power is left to overcome the system sensor noise.
 This is where the S/N ratio comes into play.
 The primary objective of remote sensing is to maximize the S/N ratio, ensuring that the recorded signal significantly surpasses the noise, thereby enhancing the quality of the data collected.